List of Hotel Transylvania characters: Introduced in Hotel Transylvania

-Jonathan "Johnny" Loughran (voiced by Andy Samberg in the films, Brian T. Stevenson in Hotel Transylvania 3: Monsters Overboard, Danny Gendron in Hotel Transylvania: Scary-Tale Adventures) is the first human inside Hotel Transylvania and falls in love with Count Dracula's daughter, Mavis.
+Jonathan "Johnny" Loughran (voiced by Andy Samberg in the films, Brian T. Stevenson in Hotel Transylvania 3: Monsters Overboard, Danny Gendron in Hotel Transylvania: Scary-Tale Adventures) is the first human inside Hotel Transylvania.
 He always carries his backpack and shows a strong connection with it.
 By the end of the first movie he has already integrated into the hotel and is accepted by the clientele.
 He is portrayed as a good-natured and easy-going slacker.
 In the first movie, Johnny is lost while traveling in an area close to the hotel and follows a group of zombies to Hotel Transylvania.
-At first, he thinks he is in a hostel and that everyone is wearing costumes, but he soon realizes that the monsters are real.
-Drac disguises him as "Johnnystein" and he begins to integrate, meeting and "zinging" with Mavis.
+At first, he thinks he is in a hotel and that everyone is wearing costumes, but he soon realizes that the monsters are real.
+Drac disguises him as "Johnnystein" (when wearing a Halloween costume, which he mistakenly as a "zombie") and he begins to integrate, meeting and "zinging" with Mavis.
 After thinking that she would be better off without a human partner he leaves the hotel, but Drac reconsiders and chases the plane Johnny has boarded, bringing him back.

 In the second movie, Johnny and Mavis get married and have a son, Dennis.
 Johnny agrees to take Mavis to California ostensibly to consider moving back home to be near his parents, while Drac tries to prompt Dennis' vampire abilities.
 Due to his human limitations, Johnny is a background character in the final encounter, but the threat to his life helps Dennis manifest his vampire traits.
 In the third movie, while he becomes the hotel's event DJ, Johnny also reverts to his slacker lifestyle, embracing the vacation fully.
-Despite this, he is instrumental in defeating the Kraken, using his portable DJ booth to play up-beat music to calm the monster down, ultimately succeeding with the macarena.
+Despite this, he is instrumental in defeating the Kraken, using his portable DJ booth to play up-beat music to calm the monster down, ultimately succeeding with the Spanish song Macarena.

 In the fourth movie, Johnny turns into a dragon-like monster to try and impress Dracula so that he gives his hotel to Mavis and Johnny, but when Johnny realized that Dracula lied about a 'monster real-estate law', he turns upset which progresses his mutation and evolving.
 Finally, Dracula's motivational and apology speech calms and makes him happy so that Mavis can turn him back into a human.
-After they return to the hotel and find it completely destroyed, Johnny feels bad for Dracula who is heartbroken and says that they can rebuild the hotel just as it was.
-But Dracula replies that he and Mavis should rebuild it the way THEY want to since it is now THEIR hotel.
-A year later, Mavis and Johnny build the exterior and interior of the hotel just like it was before to make Drac happy and honor the previous hotel.
-But due to Drac's permission of recreating the hotel of their wish, it is much more modern than before.
+After they return to the hotel and find it completely destroyed, Johnny feels bad for Dracula who is heartbroken and says that they can rebuild the hotel just as it was, but Dracula replies that he and Mavis should rebuild it the way they want to since it is now their hotel.
+A year later, Mavis and Johnny rebuild and modernize the hotel, which Drac comes to enjoy.